 Illicit supply networks pose profound threats to the health, prosperity, and security of our Nation.
-These nimble and technologically sophisticated networks traffic enslaved people, illegal weapons, drugs (including opioids), nuclear material, looted antiquities, exotic animal products, and other contraband.
-These same networks function to funnel illicit profits back to criminal organizations.
-Illicit supply networks are unencumbered by national boundaries and fuel transnational criminal organizations, with grave consequences for national and international security.
+These technologically sophisticated networks traffic enslaved people, illegal weapons, drugs (including opioids), looted antiquities, exotic animals, counterfeit and illegally sourced products, and other contraband.
+Making use of the same communications, logistics, and financial infrastructure as commercial supply chains, illicit supply networks are unencumbered by national boundaries and regulations.
+They abuse vulnerable populations and fuel transnational criminal organizations, with grave consequences for national and international security.

-Interested PIs must contact one of the program officers listed below before submission of their EAGER proposal:
+Interested PIs may contact one of the program officers listed below for further information: